codelucas/codelucas.com/README.md

 # [codelucas.com](http://codelucas.com) Blog

-This is the code for the personal website for myself, Lucas Ou-Yang.
-This blog was heavily inspired by [Feross's Blog](http://feross.org).
+This is the code for my personal website, the code was heavily inspired by [Feross's Blog](http://feross.org).
 I will add more specifics later.

 ## How it's built